 Pro tip: Only place content on your site that you know search engines will like.
 Two techniques can help you rank higher.
 The first is to use keywords that internet users will likely search for.
 We call this SEO or Search Engine Optimization.
 The second is to include links to your page in other trustworthy sources, like news resources or research sites.

-Search engines also prefer to rank a site that publishes quality content consistently, that has a user-friendly site layout, and that has quick page loading times.
+Search engines also prefer to rank a site that publishes quality content consistently, has a user-friendly site layout, and has quick page loading times.

 Writing an in-depth blog is a great way to grow your own knowledge about a topic.
 It is quite common to come across a topic that can be broken down into sub-topics so that you can create a series of articles that go into more detail than an average, high-level blog.